UK queen to charge entrance fee for anniversary fair

-But next July, up to 60,000 visitors will be able to enter the gardens if they manage to buy tickets to a trade fair organized by the Royal Warrant Holders Association (RWHA) which decides which companies receive the coveted Royal Warrant.
+But next July, up to 60,000 visitors will be able to enter the gardens if they manage to buy tickets to a trade fair organised by the Royal Warrant Holders Association RWHA.L which decides which companies receive the coveted Royal Warrant.

 There will be no concessions and tickets go on sale from December 16.
 The July 11 events are by invitation only.

 "This will be the first time we've run an event of this kind in the gardens of Buckingham Palace," David Walker, Master of the Royal Household, told reporters at a briefing held at the palace on Tuesday.

 Asked whether the royal family should be charging people to use the garden, he added: "This has got to stand on its own two feet commercially and is a very expensive event to stage."

 Companies with the royal seal of approval must pay to have a stall at the fair, and RWHA secretary Richard Peck said the event was designed to celebrate innovation and excellence in British industry and to boost exports and investment.

 "We want to dispel this myth that craft has no relevance in modern industry," he said.
 "In fact, it underpins modern industry."